minoru-fujishima/traceable-document-development/TDD.md

 condition, or otherwise changes the Document State, the process returns to the DSR.

+### Continuity

+Sentences and paragraphs may each be correct while important claims are merely placed next to one another, leaving the reader unable to follow the reasoning of the Document.

+For each major claim, paragraph, or section, check whether the reader can understand **why the next point needs to be considered**.
+Examine whether the reason for moving from one point to the next has been lost across problems, Evidence, rejected hypotheses, revised questions, methods, results, and conclusions.

+Continuity does not require reproducing the actual Dialogue or research process chronologically.
+Exploration can contain unnecessary trial and error.
+The Document should instead construct a reader-facing chain of reasoning within what the DSR supports.

+The purpose is also not to create an appearance of human authorship by adding first-person expressions, emotional language, or rhetorical transitions.
+What matters is whether the reasoning connection by which one part makes the next part necessary has been preserved.

+If improving continuity requires a new important claim, that claim should not be added only to the Document; the process returns to the DSR.

 ### Abstract expressions

 Review whether abstract words and expressions actually carry